Create the Native Menu Bar of Mac Apps with Flutter

 ),

-In this example, the _incrementCounter() method is executed when the Increment menu item is selected.
+In the above example, the _incrementCounter() method is executed when the Increment menu item is selected.

 PlatformMenuItem(